nilhouses/G-FIB/README.md

 #### Option 1: Pre-packaged version

-Download the pre-configured version I used, which includes all necessary textures and models.
+Download the pre-configured version I used, which includes all necessary textures and tests.
-You can find it under [Releases](https://github.com/nilhouses/G-FIB/releases/tag/v1.0).
+You can find it under [Releases](https://github.com/nilhouses/G-FIB/releases/tag/v1.1).

 After extracting the viewer, compile it with: